henrylawson/henrylawson.net/website/_posts/2015-08-02-understanding-modifying-and-working-with-legacy-code.markdown

    team is facing and solving, you can't possibly know that what worked on your last project will work here unless you stop talking, listen and allow the existing team members to explain the context to you.
-1. **Understand what your are doing there,** hopefully someone has already taken the time to on board you, welcome you to the team, explain the current environment and why it is they have brought you onto the team, if they haven't, now is a good time to clarify those items and understand what your stakeholders' and your team's expectations are of you.
+1. **Understand why you're here and what is expected of you,** hopefully someone has already taken the time to on board you, welcome you to the team, explain the current environment and why it is they have brought you onto the team, if they haven't, now is a good time to clarify those items and understand what your stakeholders' and your team's expectations are of you.
    Clearing up these expectations at the start will allow you to align for success immediately or to reset expectations if you do not think you will be able to meet them.
 1. **Meet the team and remember their names.** When you first join a project or a team it is important to try meet all the right people and remember their names, draw a stakeholder map and note down peoples roles and